Best Gaming Keyboards

 On the right-hand side is a simple audio controller, you can adjust sound by rolling it up or down.

 Overall, we think this is a great low-profile keyboard that does as advertised.
-Alienware isn’t really known for their keyboards, but the AW510k is one of the better ones they’ve made.
-We put this 4th in our video and give it 4 stars.
+Alienware isn’t really known for their keyboards, but the AW510k is one of our favorite mechanical keyboards.

-Be warned this keyboard is only here as our budget-friendly option and compared to our other 4 picks it struggles to compete, but again we put it in our video to have one keyboard that is priced for those on a very tight budget.
+Be warned this keyboard is only here as our budget gaming keyboard and compared to our other 4 picks it struggles to compete, but again we put it in our guide to have one keyboard that is priced for those on a very tight budget.

 The K552 is a great keyboard for the price, it’s a mechanical keyboard that has a tenkeyless design.
 Built to be compact and easy to transport, it’s a great keyboard for taking with you while you’re away or as a backup.